-Simply stated, obesity results when the intake of calories exceeds calorie expenditure.
+Simply stated, obesity results when the intake of calories exceeds calorie expenditure (Check out our Calorie Intake Calculator).
 But the cause of obesity is not that simple.
 Whether people accumulate excess body fat or not is due to complex and interesting factors that include

 - Physical activity

 - Environmental exposure

 - Genetic background

 Some medications such as antipsychotics, antidepressants, insulin, and beta blockers used for hypertension are also associated with the development of obesity.
 Their contribution to the overall incidence of obesity is small (although meaningful to the affected people.)